lucadiliello/datasets_augmentation/README.md

 ## Troubleshooting

-- If `datasets` size do not match, maybe an old cached version has been loaded.
+If the `datasets` sizes do not match, maybe an old cached version has been loaded.
 Try `--reset_cache` to solve or clean HF cache folder `rm -r ~/.cache/huggingface/datasets`;